 Applications may be submitted at any time.
 The process generally takes 1.5 to 2 months for review.
-Accepted applications need to be approved by the Prevention Specialist Certification Board of Washington State (PSCBW) at a full board meeting.
+Accepted applications need to be approved by the Prevention Specialist Certification Board of Washington State (PSCBW) at a full Board meeting.

 Once the CPP portfolio is approved, the PSCBW Testing Chair pre-registers the applicant with IC&RC.
 The applicant then registers for the computer-based exam at a date and location organized by mutual agreement between the applicant and the testing company.
 See the sidebar for more information about exam prep and accommodations.
-After passing of the examination, the PSCBW will meet to discuss the candidate's application and testing outcome then will award the Certified Prevention Professional credential.
+After passing the examination, the PSCBW will meet to discuss the candidate's application and testing outcome then will award the Certified Prevention Professional credential.

 Please use the current CPP application below (same form provided in two formats) and follow the instructions contained in the application:

 Please read and follow the directions carefully.
 The CPP candidate portfolio/application is provided as a Word document so you may save the document as a separate file then fill in the form fields.
 To access a PDF file, you will need Adobe Reader then should save the document to your computer.
 If you need to download the free Adobe Reader, go to https://get.adobe.com/reader/.
 A different Adobe program is needed to edit the document and save your information.